brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 That being said, you are welcome to follow along in CMD and make the modifications necessary, if you’d like.

-Otherwise, we’re going to install bash on your windows machine, through the Windows subsystem for Linux (WSL).
+Otherwise, we’re going to install bash on your Windows machine, through the Windows subsystem for Linux (WSL).
 WSL is like having Linux installed, except without the headache of partitioning discs or creating bootable disc images - it’s Linux running as a Microsoft Windows application.
 It’s an official Windows software, so you can trust it at the same level you trust anything from them.

 ### Install Windows Subsystem for Linux (WSL)